 - Batch fabricated

 - Multiple-frequency measurements

-, a dramatic first-order phase transition with a colossal magnetoresistance from the antiferromagnetic charge/orbital-order insulating state to the ferromagnetic metallic state occurs.
-We have studied this transition with nanoscale conductivity measurements and observed an orientation-ordered percolating network of domains through the transition.
-The network has a large period of ~100 nanometers and the filamentary metallic domains preferentially align along certain crystal axes of the substrate, suggesting that the anisotropic elastic strain from the substrate is a key interaction in this system.
+We have used MIM conductivity mapping to study Nd1/2Sr1/2MnO3 thin films grown on (110) SrTiO3 substrates.
+Cooling a single crystal of this manganite system produces a paramagnetic-to-ferromagnetic transition at a Curie temperature TC ~ 250 K, followed by a second phase transition into a charge/orbital-ordered state at TCOO ~ 160 K. When a magnetic field is then applied at temperatures below TCOO, a dramatic first-order phase transition — with colossal magnetoresistance — from the antiferromagnetic charge/orbital-order insulating state to the ferromagnetic metallic state, occurs.
+We have studied this transition with nanoscale conductivity measurements and have observed an orientation-ordered percolating network of domains through the transition.
+This network has a large period of ~100 nanometers.
+Filamentary metallic domains preferentially align along certain crystal axes of the substrate, suggesting that anisotropic elastic strain from the substrate is a key interaction in this system.

 Imaging of Coulomb-Driven Quantum Hall Edge States in GaAs/AlGaAs 2DEG Devices